 The exact stations at which the Bernina Express stops depend on the specific train.
 All trains stop at Poschiavo at the lower reaches of the valley and most stop at Alp Grüm, Ospizio Bernina, Pontresina, and St. Moritz.

 From Tirano, the special Bernina Express Bus provides a majestic three-hour journey via the Veltlin (Valtellina) Valley and the shores of Lake Como to Lugano in Ticino (Tessin), Switzerland’s only Italian-speaking canton.
-The bus runs once per day from early April to late October.
+The bus runs once per day from early April to late October, and on Thursdays and weekends from mid-February to mid-November.

 The Bernina Express Bus may be taken independently from using the Bernina Express trains and requires a separate reservation.